ASRock Launches Ryzen 4000 Mini PC With 2.5G Networking

 The 4X4 BOX-4000 employs AMD's latest Ryzen 4000-series (codename Renoir) APUs that bring all the advantages of the Zen 2 microarchitecture into a confined space.

-Casual users will probably suffice with the Ryzen 3 4300U, which is a quad-core chip without simultaneous multithreading.
+Casual users will probably suffice with the Ryzen 3 4300U, which is a quad-core chip without simultaneous multithreading (SMT).
 The Ryzen 5 4600U sports a six-core, six-thread setup for users that desire more firepower.

 However, demanding users and businesses will probably opt for the Ryzen 7 4800U that comes equipped with eight CPU cores and 16 threads of Zen 2 power.